 “This was an incredible group of students.
 Not only did all seven of them get along so well, they bonded and they created deep friendships.
 It was amazing!
 All of them talked about that being such an important part of the trip.
 These were the best students for my first travel course,” she said.

-After arriving back in Potsdam from Cuba this summer, Beerbower jumped right back into teaching.
-She recently wrapped up a two-week long basic photography class where she introduced her students to the fundamentals of photography and Photoshop.
+After arriving back in Potsdam from Cuba, Beerbower jumped right back into teaching.
+She wrapped up a two-week long basic photography class where she introduced her students to the fundamentals of photography and Photoshop.
 For her first assignment, she had them capture images of the same lamppost on campus.
 “This is where you start to see—even though they have to photograph the same thing—how everyone’s image is so different.
 One thing I emphasize in all my classes is that it’s not necessarily what you photograph, it’s how you photograph it,” she explained.